mzattera/v4j/docs/006/index.md

 # Sean B. Palmer [2004?]

-I found the below grammar attributed to Palmer by Pelling:
+I found the below grammar attributed to Palmer by [Pelling](http://ciphermysteries.com/2010/11/22/sean-palmers-voynichese-word-generator) (see also below):

 ```
 ^